© 2010-2019 by Zack Smith. All rights reserved.

 However to run the exact same native code on both mobile and desktop platforms and across manufacturers remains largely unheard of.

-Sometimes it would just be nice to
+Sometimes it would just be nice for the individual to

 take my code with me when